nextleap-project/countermitm/source/inband-cc.rst

     the imprint of the last block seen from that peer when constructing this block.
     ( Effectively a cross chain signature )
-- _ccproof: allows veryfying the claim for the given address is in the block and contains the content retrieved and decrypted with _ccsecret
+- _ccproof: allows veryfying the inclusion of the claim in the block and its content
 - _cchead: If the peer also uses claim chains, the imprint of the last block seen from that peer when composing the email